NickVelos420/social-media-app/README.md

-This is a messenger application
+This is a messenger application yes it is